-The pharmaceutical industry contains many well-known, large and powerful companies, and ongoing advancements in medicine continually lead to new drugs being tested and created every day.
-Unfortunately, these very same companies produce medications that have recalls, dangerous side effects or fail to produce results as advertised.
+The pharmaceutical industry contains many large and powerful companies.
+Ongoing advancements in medicine lead to new drugs being tested and created each day.
+But in some cases, these companies produce medications that have recalls, dangerous side effects, or fail to produce results as advertised.

-As an investor, the size and volatility of the Pharma sector can lead to many opinions and profitable trading opportunities.
-If you feel that your portfolio could benefit from some exposure to this sector, you can invest in this industry through several different means.
+As an investor, the size and volatility of the pharma sector can lead to many profitable trading opportunities.
+If you feel that your portfolio could benefit from some exposure to this sector, you can invest in this industry in a few different ways.

-You might consider buying individual pharma company stocks, perhaps an index, or even a mutual fund that targets certain niches or samples the overall sector.
-However, you won't want to miss out on the potential benefits of exchange-traded funds, so research a few pharmaceutical ETFs to see if they make sense for your portfolio.
+You might consider buying individual pharma company stocks.
+Perhaps this is an index, or even a mutual fund that targets certain niches or samples the overall sector.
+But you won't want to miss out on the potential benefits of exchange-traded funds (ETFs).
+Be sure to research a few pharmaceutical ETFs to see if they make sense for you.

-To help you do some research to make a more informed decision, the following list includes a selection of pharma ETFs to help you with your homework.
-Take the time to check out each fund and see which might make good candidates for your portfolio or investing strategy.
+To help you do some research to make a more informed decision, the following list includes a selection of pharma ETFs to help you get started.
+Take the time to check out each fund.
+That way, you can figure out which might be right for you.

 IHE: iShares Dow Jones US Pharmaceuticals ETF

-This pharma ETF tracks the Dow Jones U.S. Select Pharmaceuticals Index, and some of the top holdings include Pfizer, Johnson and Johnson, and Merck.
+This pharma ETF tracks the Dow Jones U.S. Select Pharmaceuticals Index, and some of the top holdings include Pfizer, Johnson & Johnson, and Merck.

 PJP: Invesco Dynamic Pharmaceuticals ETF

 This pharmaceutical ETF follows the Dynamic Pharmaceuticals Intellidex Index.
 Some of the top holdings in this fund are Amgen, Gilead Sciences, Pfizer, and Merck.